-Rev. RJ Leek has served Gwynedd Square Presbyterian for over three years.
+Rev. RJ Leek has served Gwynedd Square Presbyterian for over four years.
 Rev. Leek is a graduate of Dubuque Theological Seminary and began his career in Youth Ministry.
 He has been in full time ministry for over 21 years, and Head of Staff for the past 10 years.

 He enjoys weightlifting, comic books, movies, history and following his favorite college and professional sports teams.
 He has been married to Trisha, his college sweetheart for over 26 years.
 They have three children Claire, Robbie and Chloe.

-Feel free to stop by the office anytime to talk, tell a few jokes or chat about the latest Star Wars movie.
+Feel free to stop by the office anytime to talk, tell a few jokes, or chat about the latest Star Wars movie.